Free Consultation / 24 Hours a Day (614) 500-3836

 Penalties for a Fourth DUI in Columbus

-A fourth DUI or Operating Vehicle while Impaired conviction within 10 years of the date of a previous charge carries mandatory minimum penalties.
+A fourth OVI conviction within 10 years of a previous OVI carries mandatory minimum penalties.
 If you are convicted, the minimum sentence is 60 to 120 consecutive days in jail.
 The maximum penalty on a fourth offense OVI/DUI in 10 years is one year in jail.
 Alternatively, the sentence could include 60 to 120 days in jail with an additional six to 30 months of electronic home monitoring.

 Other penalties include: